Master of Nursing (MN): Career Path

 • Educating the public and healthcare providers about policy issues

-Specializations: MN graduates working in specialized fields such as pediatrics, adult-gerontology, family nurse practitioner, psychiatric-mental health nurse practitioner, etc. may have roles and responsibilities that are more specific to their area of specialization.
+Specializations: MN graduates working in fields such as pediatrics, adult gerontology, family nurse practitioner, psychiatric-mental health nurse practitioner, etc., may have roles and responsibilities more specific to their area of specialization.

 It's worth mentioning that some of these roles and responsibilities may be different across states, depending on the state laws and regulations.
 The specific duties and responsibilities of nurses working in other areas may also vary depending on the employer and the setting.